 Things to think about when choosing a medical plan

 When selecting a PEBB medical plan, your options are limited based on eligibility and where you live.
-You must consider which plans are available in your county and whether you and any eligible dependents you wish to enroll are enrolled in Medicare Part A and Part B. Remember, if you cover eligible dependents, everyone must enroll in the same medical and dental plans (with some exceptions, based on eligibility for Medicare Part A and Part B).
+You must consider which plans are available in your county and whether you and any dependents you wish to enroll are enrolled in Medicare Part A and Part B. Remember, if you cover eligible dependents, everyone must enroll in the same medical, dental, and vision plans (with some exceptions, based on eligibility for Medicare Part A and Part B).

 As you research your plan options, consider these questions: